-- 1. Click the PLAN button on the Status bar to get into the Voyage planning mode. - 2.
-On the InstantAccess barTM, click [Manage Data] and [Route] to show the [Route Data Management] dialog box. - 3.
-Put a checkmark in the checkbox corresponding to the route data to send. - 4.
-Click the [Export] button to send the route data selected at step 3.
+- 1. Click the [PLAN] button on the Status bar to get into the Voyage planning mode. - 2.
+On the InstantAccess barTM, click the [Manage Data] and [Route] buttons to show the [Route Data Management] dialog box. - 3.
+Place a check in the box to left of the route(s) to transfer, then select Route transfer (LAN) from the drop-down box. - Select [Export].
+The selected route(s) are transferred to the ECDIS connected to the same network.